Teaneck Child Alienation Lawyer

 New Jersey law considers both parents equal and will formulate custody orders to maximize both parents’ involvement in the child’s life.
 Under New Jersey Revised Statutes §9:2-4, minor children are given special consideration, as their contact with each parent plays a key component in the upbringing of the child.

-Family Division judges should be made aware of any behavior that could be deemed child or parental alienation.
+Family Division judges should be made aware of any behavior that may be deemed child or parental alienation.
 Both parents should have a role in the child’s life, and alienation substantially disrupts one parent’s function, ultimately to the child’s detriment.
-A local child alienation attorney could be familiar with both the rules of the state and how New Jersey family court judges generally respond in these situations.
+A Teaneck attorney is familiar with both the rules of the state and how New Jersey family court judges generally respond in situations of child alientation.

 Call a Teaneck Child Alienation Attorney for an Evaluation of Your Case